mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/developer/member3.rst

 update_expedition method takes expedition_id and expedition class as parameter.
-This method updates the expedition whose expedition_id is equal to taken expedition_id with taken expedition class attributes but without document attribute.
+This method updates the expedition whose expedition_id is equal to taken expedition_id of taken expedition class but without document attribute.

 update_expedition_with_document method takes expedition_id and expedition class as parameter.
-This method updates the expedition whose expedition_id is equal to taken expedition_id with taken expedition class attributes.
+This method updates the expedition whose expedition_id is equal to taken expedition_id of taken expedition class.

 After update operations, expeditions table will be updated.